maksimhorowitz/nflscrapR/README.md

 # K-S Test to if there is a difference in the distributions
 # Jitter to differentiate the values a bit
-# The results of the ks.test tell lead us to retain the null hypothesis
+# The results of the ks.test leads us to retain the null hypothesis
 # that these distributions are identical.
 ks.test(jitter(qbs2009$ydsperattm), jitter(qbs2015$ydsperattm))
 #>